Cincinnati-Design-LAB/architour/src/content/buildings/ma-architects.md

   ventilation to the space, and energy consumption has been reduced through the incorporation of LED lighting throughout the space.
 ---

+The building is located on the site of Saengerhalle, the original home of the Cincinnati May Festival.